Reviewing Midland States Bancorp Inc. (MSBI)'s and Old National Bancorp (NASDAQ:ONB)'s results | New Business Observer

 |1.1%

 Midland States Bancorp Inc. and Old National Bancorp has shares owned by institutional investors as follows: 49.6% and 64.6%.
-Midland States Bancorp Inc.’s share owned by insiders are 5.4%.
+Insiders owned roughly 5.4% of Midland States Bancorp Inc.’s shares.
 Competitively, insiders own roughly 1.2% of Old National Bancorp’s shares.

 Performance